To create and track tasks.

 Priority of tasks change from Very High to Very Low in 5 categories.
 The priority is used to order tasks that do not have a due date.

-You can attach files from both your computer and Google Drive to the task.
+You can attach files from your computer, Google Drive and Dropbox to the task.
 In order to upload files from Google Drive, you need to give permission.

 NOTE: Files cannot be added again in recurring tasks.

 You can add steps to tasks to track task progress in detail.
 You will be notified as the steps are completed.
 Also, steps are used to calculate the percentage of progress for tasks.